tldr-pages/tldr/pages/common/ical.md

 `ical {{year eg: 1999}}`

-- Display the calendar for a particular  month of particular yar
+- Display the calendar for a specific month of a specific year:

 `ical {{month, eg: 10}} {{year, eg: 1999}}`